MagUbas/interactive-rating-component/README.md

 ## Motivations
-Short project using guidelines from https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI/hub As a technological stack I've used React for functional implementation
+Short project using guidelines from https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI/hub <br />
+As a technological stack I've used React for functional implementation

 ## How to run this project